Microsoft Active Directory

 Customizable OU Inventory

-Select specific OUs to includ/exclude from vScope's discovery to get the assets from companies, subsidaries or other organizational unit that match your needs.
+Select specific OUs to include/exclude from vScope's discovery to get the assets from companies, subsidiaries or other organizational unit that match your needs.

 Asset Types